Account Manager, Healthcare Communications : Another job from PMLiVE.

-A patient focussed communications agency in London is looking for a senior account executive who is ready for the step up to account manager or an account manager who is passionate about healthcare and is looking to join a place where they can develop their creative side.
+This boutique feel, patient focussed communications agency in a very cool London studio building are looking for a senior account executive who is ready for the step up to account manager or an account manager who is passionate about healthcare and is looking to join a place where they can develop their creative side.

 The healthcare communications agency:-

-• A genuinely nice place to work, staff turnover in incredibly low and freelancers have often chosen to stay on permanently.
+• A genuinely fun place to work, staff turnover in incredibly low and freelancers have often chosen to stay on permanently.

+• Fast track promotions and they are keen to support and develop talent

 • Their clients love their work, so they are always busy but in a good way!